 The opportunity to work with someone who is invested in the success of their project.

 What is the most valuable piece of writing advice you have received?

 As Elmore Leonard says, "It doesn't get easier, it gets harder.
 But it's fun, it better be fun.
 Otherwise why spend all that time doing it?"
 So for me, it's that hard fun--very difficult, maddeningly challenging joy.

 What book, poem or other written work has been most inspirational to you?

 Impossible question!
-I will limit myself to four, with difficulty: Robert McKee's Story, Phil Stutz and Barry Michel's The Tools, Frances Mayes' The Discovery of Poetry, and Vivian Gornick's The Situation and the Story.
+I will limit myself to four, with difficulty: Robert McKee's Story, Kate Braid and Sandy Shreve’s In Fine Form: A Contemporary Look at Canadian Form Poetry, Czeslaw Milosz’s A Book of Luminous Things: An International Anthology of Poetry, and Vivian Gornick's The Situation and the Story.

 What books do you recommend VMI participants read for additional advice?